csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 If the _instructor_ relation is as shown in Figure 2.1 and the _teaches_ relation is as shown in Figure 2.7, then the relation that results from the preceding query is shown in Figure 3.7.
 Observe that instructors Gold, Califieri, and Singh, who have not taught any course, do not appear in the above result.

-If we only wished to find instructor names and course identifiers for instruc- tors in the Computer Science department, we could add an extra predicate to the **where** clause, as shown below.
+If we only wished to find instructor names and course identifiers for instructors in the Computer Science department, we could add an extra predicate to the **where** clause, as shown below.

 **select** _name_, _course id_ **from** _instructor_, _teaches_ **where** _instructor_._ID_\= _teaches_._ID_ **and** _instructor_._dept name_ \= ’Comp.
 Sci.’;